-Columbia Pedestrian Accident Lawyers
+Columbia Pedestrian Accident Attorneys

 Fighting for Safer Streets by Advocating for Injured Pedestrians

-Pedestrian Laws and Rights in Columbia
+Pedestrian Laws and Rights in Missouri

 As a driver, you might have heard the old saying about how “Pedestrians always have the right of way.”
 This adage is not strictly factual, however.
 In many cases, the pedestrians do not have the right of way.
 As such, this saying is better to keep in mind to protect others (no one wants to injure a pedestrian if they can avoid it) rather than something to rely on in a court of law.